InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 begin the process of building UFRA into an Interagency Hotshot Crew.

-With the decision to build UFRA into a Hotshot Crew in 2010, the crew\'s focus started to swing from an internship platform for UVU students to a highly reliable professional fire suppression resource.
+With the decision to build UFRA into a Hotshot Crew in 2010, the crew's focus started to swing from an internship platform for UVU students to a highly reliable professional fire suppression resource.
 With this change of focus the crew reached far and wide to bring in a core group of firefighters to help obtain the lofty goal set forth.
 In